rjseymour66/rjseymour66.github.io/content/en/docs/webdev/javascript/build-tools.md

   },
 };
 ```

+> `clean` empties the `dist/` directory when you build the project.
+This helps make sure that the `dist/` directory contains only files that your project actively uses.

 loaders
 : Transform and bundle non-JS files such as CSS or images.
 For example, you might link to images in your HTML, CSS, or JS files.
 You configure a loader so that Webpack doesn't bundle all these assets in with your minified JS.